vishwacsena/composer-managed-lab/03-actions_http.md

 ## Add an HTTP request

-The http request action is found under the `Integrations >` menu in the flow "+" button.
+The http request action is found under the `Access external resources >` menu in the flow "+" button.

 11. Add an `Http Request` step to your flow.